Best productivity Chrome extensions for 2026: quick answer

 10. Grammarly

-Grammarly checks your writing in real time across Gmail, Slack, Google Docs, and most text fields in Chrome.
-The premium version catches tone, clarity, and engagement issues beyond basic grammar.
-It is most useful if email, docs, or proposals are part of your job.
+Grammarly checks writing in real time across Gmail, Slack, Google Docs, and most text fields in Chrome.
+The premium version goes past grammar into tone, clarity, and engagement suggestions.
+It earns its keep when emails, docs, or proposals are part of the job.

 Best for: Anyone who writes emails, documents, or messages regularly.
 Price: Free / $12/month Premium.